Barracuda09/SATPI/README.md

 Contact
 -------
-If you like to contact me, you can do that by sending an email to:
+If you like to contact me, you can do that by sending an email to one of the following addresses:

     m.a.postema -at- alice.nl
+    mpostema09 -at- gmail.com

 Tested Programs
 ---------------